ldurback/Research/README.md

 # Claim

-If we formall add inverses to the complex geometric algebra, all dx in the form of the above exists
+If we formall add inverses to the complex geometric algebra, all dx in the form of the above exists.

+---

 # Recursive Form